top of page

 At birth

-Vitamin K - This is not an immunisaiton, but a vitamin injection that has been given to newborns since the 1960s in Australia.
+Vitamin K - This is not an immunisation, but a vitamin injection that has been given to newborns since the 1960s in Australia.
 It is recommended to prevent serious bleeding known as Vitamin K Deficiency Bleeding (VKDB) which is a life-threatening condition in babies.

 Hepatitis B vaccine